 The waters are also calm and not too deep, which puts the beach among the best beaches in Minneapolis for swimming.
 In addition to that, the beach is family-friendly and perfect for enjoying water sports, such as kayaking, canoeing, and paddle boating with your family.

-Since this beach is famous throuout the city, it fills up fast on weekends.
+Since this beach is famous throughout the city, it fills up fast on weekends.
 Therefore, if you are not a fan of crowds, it is better to visit on weekdays or early in the morning.

-Lake Nokomis Beach
+6. Lake Nokomis Main Beach

 Lake Nokomis Beach is one of the best lake beaches in Minneapolis due to its location.
 It is counted among the most accessible swimming lakes in Minneapolis, with clean blue water and exciting activities for your whole family.